Logo

 Spurgeon’s College announced on 31 July 2025 that the College has entered the insolvency process, resulting in the immediate closure of the College.
 We recognise the impact this will have and that this news is deeply concerning and disruptive for all their students.

 BUGB Ministries Team is working with other partners across Baptists Together to support all Baptists who are part way through or about the start a programme of study and/or ministerial formation for accredited Baptist ministry or Recognised Local Ministry.
 This includes those who have a NAMs learning contract with Spurgeon’s.
-The situation is evolving rapidly and we anticipate that this page will be updated over the coming days.
+The situation is evolving and we anticipate that this page will continue to be updated over the coming days.
 You may wish to return to it from time to time to see any updates we have posted.
+The most recently added text is shown in orange below.

 1. BU Ministers-in-Training (MiT)